 Elder Abuse National Plan Consultation

 PWdWA is supportive of the Attorney-General’s proposed National Plan on Elder Abuse.
 This is a key step forward in creating a nationally consistent approach to the issue of Elder Abuse.
-While we are not providing a comprehensive response to the Consultation Paper we would like to highlight the need to include people with disabilities in any actions or initiatives proposed under the plan.
+While we are not providing a comprehensive response to the Consultation Paper, we would like to highlight the need to include people with disabilities in any actions or initiatives proposed under the plan.

 Senate inquiry: The need for regulation of mobility scooters, also known as motorised wheelchairs

 In December 2017, the Senate moved that the motion by Senator John Williams for ‘the need for regulation of mobility scooters, also known as motorised wheelchairs’ be referred to the Rural and Regional Affairs and Transport References Committee for inquiry.
-PWdWA have provided a submission based on feedback from all members of the organisation, many of whom use powered mobility devices.
+PWdWA has provided a submission based on feedback from all members of the organisation, many of whom use powered mobility devices.

 WA Parliament Inquiry into End of Life Choices - Joint Submission by PWdWA and AFDO

 PWdWA and AFDO acknowledge the significant moral and ethical complexity that is associated with the concept of assisted dying.
-There are a range of views in the disability community about access to assisted dying.
+There is a range of views in the disability community about access to assisted dying.